woguta/Mpxv_Analysis/preparing_sequences.md

 # Prepare the sequences

-1. After downloading ssequnces from the database or have made your seqs reeady for analysis, further preapre them for ease of use
+1. Clean the seqs for easy of use

 ```
 #!/bin/bash